sblab-bioinformatics/dna-secondary-struct-chrom-lands/utils/README.md

-The scripts in this directory have been copied from https://github.com/dariober/bioinformatics-cafe
+Scripts in this directory might have a more up-to-date version in https://github.com/dariober/bioinformatics-cafe